isomerpages/govtech-gobusiness/_run-and-grow/licences-and-permits/find-licence-by-sector.md

 ---
-title: Licence guides
+title: Licence guides by sector
 permalink: /licences/find-licence-by-sector/
 third_nav_title: Licences and Permits
 ---

+## Find licences by sector

 Find out which licences you need by answering a few questions, based on your business sector.

-## For all sectors

-{% include letter-accordion.html accordions=site.data.acc080-licensing-e-adviser letter="aa" %}

-## For specific sectors

 ## A